scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAzure.md

 ## Azure Database for PostgreSQL

-In this section, you will create an Azure Database for PostgreSQL.

 ### Steps

-You can choose Flexible or Single server deployment for Azure Database for PostgreSQL, follow the [Azure official guide](https://docs.microsoft.com/en-us/azure/postgresql/overview-postgres-choose-server-options) to learn more.
+You need to choose Flexible or Single server deployment for Azure Database for PostgreSQL, read the [Azure official guide](https://docs.microsoft.com/en-us/azure/postgresql/overview-postgres-choose-server-options) to learn more.
-* To create an Azure Database for PostgreSQL,
+* Create an Azure Database for PostgreSQL,
-  * For Single Server deployment, follow this [Azure official guide](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal).
+  * For single server deployment, follow this [Azure official guide](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal).
-  * For creating a flexible server deployment, follow this [Azure official guide](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal).
+  * For flexible server deployment, follow this [Azure official guide](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/quickstart-create-server-portal).
 * (Optional) Configure advanced monitoring services with the [Azure official guide](https://docs.microsoft.com/en-us/azure/postgresql/concepts-monitoring), monitoring is enabled in Azure Database for PostgreSQL by default.
 * (Optional) To scale resources like vCores and storage after the deployment,
-  * Follow the [Azure official guide](https://docs.microsoft.com/en-gb/azure/postgresql/concepts-pricing-tiers#scale-resources) for learning more about scaling single server resources.
+  * Read the [Azure official guide](https://docs.microsoft.com/en-gb/azure/postgresql/concepts-pricing-tiers#scale-resources) for learning more about scaling single server resources.
-  * Follow the [Azure official guide](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-compute-storage#scale-resources) for learning more about scaling flexible server resources.
+  * Read the [Azure official guide](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-compute-storage#scale-resources) for learning more about scaling flexible server resources.

 Note:-